 The email addresses of our newsletter recipients as well as further data that will be described in these notes will be stored on MailChimp servers in the USA.
 MailChimp uses this information for distributing and evaluating the newsletter on our behalf.
 According to information published by MailChimp, the data will be used for optimising their own services, such as technical optimisation of the distribution process or the layout of the newsletter, as well as for commercial use by determining the recipients‘ countries of residence.
 However, MailChimp does not use the data of our newsletter subscribers to contact them directly and does not pass them on to third parties.

 We trust the reliability and the IT and data security of MailChimp.
-MailChimp has been certified in line with the Privacy Shield agreement between the US and EU and is thus unter obligation to comply with the EU data protection specifications.
-Furthermore, we entered into a Data Processing Addendum with MailChimp – an agreement by which MailChimp is obliged to protect the data of our users and process their data on our behalf according to its own data protection regulations laid out in the agreement, which means in particular, not to pass on data to third parties.
+We entered into a Data Processing Addendum with MailChimp – an agreement by which MailChimp is obliged to protect the data of our users and process their data on our behalf according to its own data protection regulations laid out in the agreement, which means in particular, not to pass on data to third parties.
 MailChimp’s data regulations can be viewed here.

 5.8.4 Registration data